In This Section

 “Since each patient who needs a prosthesis would require a prosthetic that would meet their own needs, it is important that we, as future healthcare professionals, examine our patients and fully understand their conditions so that we may help them in building the proper prosthesis in accordance with their conditions,” he said.

 Learning how to be innovative to solve a patient’s problem is an important skill to future healthcare providers, said Kuriako.

 “I also learned the power of effective team work and hope to apply this valuable skill to my future health profession,” she said.
 “Working with students from different programs allowed for a great mix of different ideas, perspectives and mindsets to come together to create something great.”

-Categories: Samson College of Health Sciences, Students, Faculty, Department of Physical Therapy, Department of Kinesiology, Department of Occupational Therapy, Department of Physician Assistant Studies, Health Science
+Categories: News, Samson College of Health Sciences, Students, Faculty, Department of Physical Therapy, Department of Kinesiology, Department of Occupational Therapy, Department of Physician Assistant Studies, Health Science